Kern Ministry Program

-The Kern Ministry Education Program seeks to do three things: reduce debt load for ministers, increase hirability by providing local church ministry experience, and create a base of networking opportunities for ministry positions in the future.
+The Kern Ministry Program seeks to do three things: reduce debt load for ministers, increase hireability by providing local church ministry experience, and create a base of networking opportunities for ministry positions in the future.

 One of the biggest frustrations a new grad faces is the phrase "experience required."
 Students exiting the Kern Program will receive over twelve months of hands-on practical ministry experience.
 In addition to the practical ministry experience every undergraduate Christian ministries student receives, an intense summer internship will be completed during the third undergraduate summer.
 Finally, you will spend your fifth year in a 12-month residency at one of the churches we have identified as a "teaching church."
 Upon completion of the program, you can confidently apply for positions requiring experience.

 Leaving the college experience and moving into the work force can be intimidating.
 Upon graduation, friends typically go their separate ways leaving the graduate feeling isolated.
 The Kern Program is designed to form lasting bonds with other pastoral leaders entering ministry.
-Kern Scholars take all of their ministry-related courses together, creating a cohort-model feel to the program.
-If identified as a Kern Scholar, you will also receive additional mentoring during weekly scholar meetings with the Kern director.
-We anticipate that Kern Scholars will become leaders among those earning a Christian ministries bachelor degree.
-At the very least, the Kern Scholars will have developed lasting friendships with peers, providing a stronger network between congregations that spans both physical and denominational boundaries.
+Kern students take some of their ministry-related courses together, creating a cohort-model feel to the program.
+If accepted into the program, you will also receive additional mentoring during weekly meetings with the Kern director.
+We anticipate that Kern students will become leaders among those earning a Christian Ministries bachelor degree.
+At the very least, the Kern students will have developed lasting friendships with peers, providing a stronger network between congregations that spans both physical and denominational boundaries.